-No matter whether you live in Corpus Christi, Brownsville, McAllen, San Antonio, or other areas across South Texas, the truck injury attorneys at Herrman & Herrman are dedicated to serving you.
+No matter whether you live in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth or other areas across Texas, the truck injury attorneys at Herrman & Herrman are dedicated to serving you.
 We provide our clients with the personalized attention you deserve.
-We’re also deeply invested in the communities of South Texas.
+We’re also deeply invested in the communities of Texas.

 Contact Herrman & Herrman today to discuss your legal options for seeking compensation after a serious accident.
 Our Spanish- and English-speaking staff are ready to serve you.
 To schedule a free, no-obligation consultation, contact us at (361) 882-4357 or online.

 Large truck operators who drive vehicles such as semis, tankers, or 18-wheelers depend on their vehicles to function properly.
 A well-maintained truck helps truckers deliver their cargo to its destination on time and helps keeps them safe and prevent injury to others on the road.